google/jscin/README.md

 ## Introduction

-Porting the input method environment (IME) to everywhere is painful, especially when you failed to find your favorite input method on a new tablet or phone devices.
+Porting the input method editors (IME) to everywhere is painful, especially when you failed to find your favorite input method on a new tablet or phone devices.
 It would be great if we can have the input methods as web browser extensions since it will be easy to sync and use your favorite input methods